sharma-a/Signaloid-gaussian-elimination/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.png#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/sharma-a/Signaloid-gaussian-elimination#gh-light-mode-only)

 # Solution of systems of linear equations with random coefficients and random right hand side
 This program solves a system of linear equations $Ax=b$ where the matrix $A$ and the vector $b$ have random entries.
 The program handles the case where $A$ is a **non-singular square** matrix.
 The solution to such a system is a random vector whose distribution is difficult to find analytically.
-(The solution values themselves can be analytically specified by the Cramers formula which involves taking ratios of determinants of various matrices built from $A$ and $b$.
+(The solution values themselves can be analytically specified by the Cramer's formula which involves taking ratios of determinants of various matrices built from $A$ and $b$.
 But finding the analytical distribution of determinants of random matrices is intractable except for some special cases.)

 This program uses the method of Gaussian Elimination along with the uncertainty tracking feature of the Signaloid system to find the distributions of the solutions to the system.